ZubritskiyAlex/MyProject/README.md

 MyProject

-A web application is a platform for creating an online store.
-The user can create his own online store.
+A web application is a platform for creating an online configureStore.
+The user can create his own online configureStore.
 The buyer does not have to be registered to be able to buy.

 GETTING STARTED